 Who is accountable for ensuring the training plan is developed?

 Under the new Standards, NTOs are responsible for preparing the training plan.
 However, they must ensure employers and apprentices contribute to its development.

-The training plan is no longer required to be submitted to the Department for Innovation and Skills (DIS) with a training contract application, but the NTO must notify DIS of its endorsement.
+The training plan is no longer required to be submitted to the Department for Education with a training contract application, but the NTO must notify Department for Education of its endorsement.
 The NTO must also ensure employers and apprentices have a final copy of the plan.